Blosc/bcolz/RELEASING.rst

   python-announce lists.
 Use the ``ANNOUNCE.rst`` file as skeleton (or possibly as the definitive version).

-* Tweet about the new release and enjoy!
+* Tweet about the new release and rejoice!

 Post-release actions